spyhunter99/FindBugsAggregate/readme.md

 # Findbugs/Spotbugs Aggregated Maven Site Report

-This plugin (is not perfect) will take Findbugs reports of your maven project, then create a new report with `mvn site` that lists each module, along with a summary of the results from the analysis.
+This plugin (is not perfect) will take Findbugs/spotbugs reports of your maven project, then create a new report with `mvn site` that lists each module, along with a summary of the results from the analysis.

 ## Limitations